eclectic-bytech/webcourses-ngx-v4/README.md

 You must have Oracle's VM VirtualBox and Vagrant installed before continuing.

 With the above installed, get the repo onto your machine (download, clone, etc.)
 Run the installer at the root of the project using the `./installer.sh` command.
+(Use [Windows GitBash](https://gitforwindows.org/) command line if on that OS - Windows' command line will not work.)

 Add the following binding to your DNS settings:
 > `192.168.56.56        homestead.test`